-In June 2010, we entered into an exclusive worldwide collaboration with AbbVie (formerly Abbott) to develop and commercialize elagolix and all next-generation gonadotropin-releasing hormone (GnRH) antagonists (collectively, GnRH Compounds) for women’s and men’s health.
-Under the terms of our agreement with AbbVie, we and AbbVie will work jointly to advance GnRH Compounds towards commercialization.
-AbbVie is responsible for all development, marketing, and commercialization costs and will be entitled to a percentage of worldwide sales of GnRH Compounds.
+In June 2010, Neurocrine Biosciences entered into an exclusive worldwide collaboration with AbbVie (formerly Abbott) to develop and commercialize elagolix for women’s health.
+Under the terms of the agreement, AbbVie is responsible for future development and commercialization.

 Mitsubishi Tanabe Pharma

-In March 2015, Neurocrine entered into an exclusive collaboration and licensing agreement with Mitsubishi Tanabe Pharma Corporation for the development and commercialization of NBI-98854 in Japan and other select Asian markets.
+In March 2015, Neurocrine Biosciences entered into an exclusive collaboration and licensing agreement with Mitsubishi Tanabe Pharma Corporation for the development and commercialization of valbenazine for movement disorders in Japan and other select Asian markets.

-Under the terms of the agreement, Mitsubishi Tanabe intends to initially develop NBI-98854 in Japan for the chorea associated with Huntington’s disease and tardive dyskinesia.
-Neurocrine will support Mitsubishi Tanabe’s initial clinical efforts in developing NBI-98854, thereafter Mitsubishi Tanabe will be responsible for all development, marketing, and commercialization costs in their territories and Neurocrine will be entitled to a percentage of sales by Mitsubishi Tanabe.
-Neurocrine retains full commercial rights to NBI-98854 in North America, Europe and other countries outside of Asia.
+Mitsubishi Tanabe will be responsible for all development, marketing and commercialization costs in their territories and Neurocrine Biosciences will be entitled to a percentage of sales by Mitsubishi Tanabe.
+Neurocrine Biosciences retains full commercial rights to valbenazine in North America, Europe and other countries outside of Asia.